 Brian Hill played in the hugely successful Mexborough Tech Old Boys team in the 1950s.
-For each match he produced reports and has played a big part in the Old Boys keeping in touch with each other.
+For each match he produced reports and has played a big part in the Old Boys keeping in touch with each other in recent years.

-Tech Old Boys in 1995 taken at a presentation to Clarrie Mason on his 90th birthday
+Tech Old Boys footballers in 1995 taken at a presentation to Clarrie Mason on his 90th birthday at Mexborough Catholic Club.

 Back row : Malcolm Pinder, Roy Massey.
 Ken Lee, Bob Wakefield, Geoff Church, Brian Dutton, Tommy Richardson, John McCall, Brian Hill.
 Front row : Don Lancashire, Brian Parks, Clarrie Mason, Ken King.